glasskube/glasskube/website/docs/index.md

 🏗️ Glasskube **packages are dependency aware**, as you would expect from a package manager.

-🤖  Designed as a cloud native application, so you can follow your **DevOps approach**.
+🤖  Designed as a cloud native application, so you can follow your **GitOps approach**.